-- When this man sought a new dentist after a move across country, he discovered that experience actually has little to do with great service.
+- When this man sought a new dentist after a move across the country, he discovered that experience actually has little to do with great service.
 Even new businesses can stir customer loyalty with outstanding customer service.

 - No article about customer loyalty would be complete without mentioning Coca-Cola Company.
-Using interactive technology, their reward program called My Coke Rewards registered over 11 million loyal customers.
+Using interactive technology, their For every product purchased, TOMS will help a person in need.

-- This rewards-program company made it so simple for this dog spa to enroll their customers, it was a double success: Dog-spa owner Sarah became loyal to the rewards company and her customers became loyal to her!
+- This rewards program company made it so simple for this dog spa to enroll their customers, it was a double success: Dog-spa owner Sarah became loyal to the rewards company and her customers became loyal to her!

-- Timberland has made a point to encourage their employees to get away from their desks and give back to the community through their Path of Service program.
+- Zappos sells shoes.
+But they don’t stop there, and this is why their customers are some of the most fiercely loyal.
+Their Path of Service program.
 Not only are Timberland employees making a difference, but they’re showing the company’s spirit to the public – and getting their customers involved.

-- Harley Davidson has gone beyond selling archetypal motorcycles and riding gear.
-Today the community of rabid fans they have created online encourages their customers to engage with their brand.
+- This customer service expert the community of rabid fans they have created online encourages their customers to engage with their brand.